so-normie/the-vault/the-vault/🔴 Academics/📚 Educational Resources/LearnCpp.com/Chapter 7꞉ Control Flow and Error Handling.md

 If `std::random_device` is random itself, why don’t we just use that instead of Mersenne Twister? #card
-> [!info]+ Q: If std::random_device is random itself, why don’t we just use that instead of Mersenne Twister?
+> [\!INFO]+ Q: If std::random_device is random itself, why don’t we just use that instead of Mersenne Twister?
 > Because std::random_device is implementation defined, we can’t assume much about it.
 It may be expensive to access or it may cause our program to pause while waiting for more random numbers to become available.
 The pool of numbers that it draws from may also be depleted quickly, which would impact the random results for other applications requesting random numbers via the same method.
 For this reason, std::random_device is better used to seed other PRNGs rather than as a PRNG itself.
 ^1683673446282